RTalaro/CMPM-121-Magnum-Opus/PLAN.md

 - [x] simulate player movement with buttons
 - [x] redraw cells after every move
-- [ ] spawn cells as they come into view
+- [x] spawn cells as they come into view
+- [ ] save cells that are in view
 - [ ] kill cells that are out of view
 - [x] display cell coordinates relative to Null Island
 - [x] implement win state upon crafting highest ranked item